topada/DSLR-Timelapse-gphoto-RPI/README.md

 ```

 ### Example python script
 This is my example setup which is executed every minute from a crontab.
-Check out the call function.
+Check out the call function of gphoto.

 ```python
 import time